 rush create command.
 It’s time to say goodbye to the ugly annotations!

-Because of the restrictions imposed by App Inventor’s extension system, you can’t use every manifest tag.
+Note: Because of the restrictions imposed by App Inventor’s extension system, you can’t use every manifest tag.
 For a detailed list of supported tags, check out this wiki.

 When you build your extension with the